-Our income generating assets segment consists of (i) royalties from issued patents in the United States and elsewhere, covering the humanization of antibodies, which we refer to as the Queen et al. patents,(ii) notes and other long-term receivables, (iii) royalty rights - at fair value and (iv) equity investments.
-Our pharmaceutical segment consists of revenue derived from Tekturna[®], Tekturna HCT[®], Rasilez[®] and Rasilez HCT[®] (collectively, the "Noden Products" or "Tekturna") sales.
+Our income generating assets segment consists of (i) notes and other long-term receivables, (ii) royalty rights - at fair value, (iii) equity investments and (iv) royalties from issued patents in the United States and elsewhere, covering the humanization of antibodies, which we refer to as the Queen et al. patents.
+Our pharmaceutical segment consists of revenue derived from Tekturna®, Tekturna HCT®, Rasilez® and Rasilez HCT® (collectively, the "Noden Products" or "Tekturna") sales.
 Our medical devices segment consists of revenue derived from the LENSAR Laser System sales.
 Prospectively, we expect to focus on the acquisition of additional products and expect to transact fewer royalty transactions and still fewer debt transactions.
 We anticipate that over time more of our revenues will come from our pharmaceutical segment and less of our revenues will come from our income generating assets segment.